Astroricks/StockInsights/README.md

 ---

-**Note**: This application uses Alpha Vantage's free tier (25 calls/day) with intelligent caching to provide comprehensive financial analysis.
-The caching system ensures you can research multiple stocks efficiently while staying within API limits.
+**Note**: This application requires each user to provide their own Alpha Vantage API key, as required by Alpha Vantage's Terms of Service.
+The free tier provides 25 requests per day, allowing you to research approximately 7 stocks daily.
+API keys are stored in your browser's localStorage (never sent to our servers), and all data fetching happens directly from your browser to Alpha Vantage.